onyx-and-iris/voicemeeter-compact/README.md

 - `channel`
 For each channel labelframe the width and height may be adjusted which effects the spacing between widgets and the length of the scales and progressbars respectively.

+- `mwscroll_step`
+Sets the amount (in db) the gain slider moves with a single mousewheel step.
+Default 3.

 - `submixes`
 Select the default submix bus when Submix frame is shown.
 For example, a dedicated bus for OBS.